-The amount of coverage you need will depend on how much stuff you have to protect, not the kind of home you rent
+The amount of coverage you need will depend on how much stuff you own and want to protect, not the kind of home you rent.

 Understand your renters coverage options

 Don’t just take our word for it, The Simple Dollar has named Liberty Mutual best for renters insurance discounts.
-Find out how much you can save when you start your quote.
+Find out how much you can save when you start your renters insurance quote.

 Bundle and save

 Your landlord may be insured, but that doesn’t necessarily mean you’re protected in the event of an accident.

 Landlord insurance covers the investment of the landlord, e.g. their property.
 This includes:

 - Property damage due to weather; this includes interior damage that may impact the renter, including ceiling and wall damage